clmccall/MOPTOP_reduction_pipeline/README.md

 The code provides a Python pipeline for downloading, calibrating, and reducing photopolarimetric data taken with the MOPTOP polarimeter on the Liverpool Telescope.

+Please cite McCall 2025 (thesis) if using this pipeline or the work within it.

 ### How to use

 Clone or download the repo.
 Both can be done by clicking the "code" button found at the top of the repo.
 To clone the repo using Git, run the command "git clone URL", where URL is the repo HTTPS URL, on your machine.
 To download a local version, click "Download ZIP".